-The Tesla Energy Plan is an energy tariff specifically designed for homes with solar and Powerwall installed, offering 100% clean electricity and savings of up to 64% compared to Big 6 tariffs, based on electricity consumption of 8,000 kWh/year.
-Electricity bills will differ based on usage.
+The Tesla Energy Plan is an energy tariff specifically designed for homes with solar and Powerwall installed, offering 100% clean electricity.

 Is the Tesla Energy Plan managed by Tesla?

-Tesla’s authorised retail partner, Octopus Energy, administers the plan.
-By joining the Tesla Energy Plan, you will become part of Tesla’s UK Virtual Power plant.
-Your Powerwall will be managed by Tesla and connected to a growing network of homes across the UK.
-The plan is designed to help support the energy needs and stability of the electricity grid – it is this valuable support that enables your ongoing savings through the most competitive rates in the market.
+We, as Tesla’s authorised retail partner, administer the plan.
+By joining the Tesla Energy Plan, you will become part of Tesla’s UK Virtual Power Plant.
+Tesla optimises your Powerwall's performance, connecting it to a growing network of homes across the UK to support the stability and resilience of the grid.

 What are the key benefits of this offer?